 You will also be limited in the state as to how much you can recover from a successful case.
-Non-economic damages are capped at $450,000, although actual economic damages, like medical bills, are not limited.
+Non-economic damages are capped at $450,000, although actual economic costs, like medical bills, are not limited.

-Like many other states, Utah requires that you take certain steps before you can file a malpractice lawsuit.
+Like many other states, Utah requires that you take specific steps before you can file a malpractice lawsuit.
 You must go before a pre-litigation panel review at least 60 days in advance.
 This panel will determine if your case has merit.

 A medical malpractice case may be just the first of many legal hurdles you must overcome raising a disabled child.
-As your child gets older you may find issues with discrimination, denial of access, and refusal to provide adequate special education services or assistance.
+As your child gets older, you may find issues with discrimination, denial of access, and refusal to provide adequate special education services or assistance.

 How to Find a Utah Cerebral Palsy Lawyer

 Start your search with the state bar association to find lawyers and law firms working in this area of the law.
-You can interview the lawyers you find, ask questions, and get references from past clients to guide your decision.
+You can interview the lawyers you see, ask questions, and get references from past clients to guide your decision.
 If you know people in the community who may have a recommendation, talk to them as well.

-The right Utah cerebral palsy lawyer will provide you with guidance, expertise, and past experience so you can make the right choices for your child’s best interests.
+The right Utah cerebral palsy lawyer will provide you with guidance, expertise, and experience so you can make the right choices for your child’s best interests.